Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 Thank you.
 Good afternoon and welcome.
 This is Jim Koch, Founder and Chairman, and I'm pleased to be here to kick off the 2017 second quarter earnings call for The Boston Beer Company.
 Joining the call from Boston Beer are Martin Roper, our CEO; and Frank Smalla, our CFO.
 I'll begin my remarks this afternoon with a few introductory comments, including some highlights of our results and then hand over the microphone to Martin, who will provide an overview of the business.
 Martin will then turn the call over to Frank, who will focus on the financial details for the second quarter as well as a review of our outlook for 2017.
 Immediately following Frank's comments, we'll open the line for questions.

 We're happy that our total company depletion trends have significantly improved from earlier in the year, but we remain challenged by the general softening of the craft beer and cider categories and a more competitive retail environment with a lot of options for our drinkers.
-We're working hard to return to growth through improving our message an innovation behind Samuel Adams and Angry Orchard, and our leadership team is making strides to address our challenges.
+We're working hard to return to growth through improving our message and innovation behind Samuel Adams and Angry Orchard, and our leadership team is making strides to address our challenges.
 In our search to find a successor to Martin, who's announced plans to retire in 2018, our board continues its process to identify and recruit an exceptional leader who will be able to harness and accelerate the positive steps that we are taking while building and leveraging our unique craft culture.
 We believe that we are well positioned to meet the longer-term challenges because of the quality of our employees, our beers, our innovation capability, and our sales execution strength, coupled with our strong financial position that enables us to invest in growing our brands and creating new growth opportunities.

 I will now pass over to Martin for a more detailed overview of our business.